About the project

 There is also the opportunity for your school to win one of ten regional prizes of £100 worth of gardening vouchers by entering the weight of your second variety ( one per region – East Scotland, West Scotland, Wales, NE North England, NE South England, NW England, Central North England, Central South England SE England & SW England).

-Plus, there are more prizes on offer from The Sun’s competition for the heaviest single potato and largest number of potatoes from one bag (any variety).
+Plus, there are more prizes on offer from The Sun’s competition for the single heaviest single and largest number of potatoes from one bag (any variety).

-- 2 x nets of seed potatoes (national & regional)
+- 2 x nets of seed potatoes (national and regional)

 Using your chitting tray: Simply pull open the tray and remove the contents.
 Fold the tray back into place and support it with the small tab at the back of the box.
 Pop out the seven round disks in your tray and rest your seed potatoes on top making sure the chits are facing up.
 Remove the outer lid along the perforation.

-Each year all of the seed potatoes grown as part of the GYOP project is supplied free of charge by the potato industry and for this we are very grateful.
-Each school that signs up to take part in GYOP receives two varieties; Every school receives Rocket variety for the national competition and then a second variety depending on where they are regionally.
+Each year, the seed potatoes grown as part of the GYOP project are supplied free of charge by the potato industry and for this we are very grateful.

 Not a primary school?

-Due to changes in the Grow Your Own Potatoes project, we are unable to supply kits to bodies not teaching to the KS1 & 2 curriculum, including home educators, childminders, brownies, scout packs and other similar organisations.
+Due to changes in the GYOP project, we are unable to supply kits to bodies not teaching the KS1 and 2 curriculum, including home educators, childminders, brownies, scout packs and other similar organisations.

 With your help, the children in your care could still learn all about potatoes by following the key dates and information.